-While the coronavirus pandemic has posed financial challenges for many over the past nearly two years, student loan borrowers have enjoyed some relief.
-Starting in March 2020, the government paused payments and interest on eligible federal student loans.
+While the coronavirus pandemic has posed financial challenges for many over the past nearly two years, student loan borrowers have enjoyed some relief in this period.
+In March 2020, the government paused student loan payments and interest on eligible federal loans.

-Since then, the student loan moratorium has been extended four times, most recently through May 1, 2022.
+Since then, the student loan moratorium has been extended five times, most recently through May 1, 2022.
 (UPDATE: The moratorium in early April was extended for a sixth time, through Aug.
 31, but this study was based on the May 1 end to the pause.)
-This long-term, zero-interest forbearance is resulting in major savings for borrowers — $154 billion in total, according to Student Loan Hero researchers.
+This long-term, zero-interest forbearance is resulting in major savings for borrowers — $145 billion in total, according to Student Loan Hero researchers.

-- Eligible borrowers in active repayment across the U.S. will have kept $154 billion in their pockets by the time the student loan moratorium expires in January 2022.
-The average student loan borrower in repayment will save $7,431 during the 22-month student loan forbearance period.
+- Eligible borrowers in active repayment across the U.S. will have kept $145 billion in their pockets by the time the student loan moratorium is due to expire early in May 2022.
+The average student loan borrower in repayment will save $6,949 during the 25-month student loan forbearance period.

-- Student loan borrowers in the District of Columbia, Alaska and Washington are estimated to have saved more than residents of any other state.
-However, when adding up the total savings by state, the amounts are greatest in California, Texas and New York.
+- Student loan borrowers in the District of Columbia, Alaska and Washington are estimated to have saved more per resident than in all other states.
+However, when adding up the total savings, the amounts are greatest in California, Texas and New York.

-- The amount of money that student loan borrowers are expected to save represents 0.08% of both the national gross domestic product (GDP) and total personal income.
+- The amount of money that student loan borrowers are expected to save represents 0.08% of the national gross domestic product (GDP) and 0.08% of total personal income.

 - The moratorium extension from Jan.
 31, 2022 to May 1, 2022, will save borrowers $17 billion, with an average per-borrower savings of $834.